amir-arad/tweakpane-table/MIGRATION.md

 # Migration Guides

-## Migration Guide: tweakpane-table v0.4.x to v0.5.x
+## Migration Guide: tweakpane-table v0.3.x to v0.4.x

-Version 0.5.0 includes a **structural refactor** that removes the internal `Pane` dependency and implements proper horizontal layout containers.
+Version 0.4.0 includes a **structural refactor** that removes the internal `Pane` dependency and implements proper horizontal layout containers.
 This fixes the vertical cell stacking issues and provides a more robust architecture.

 ### Overview